-Twenty-five Largest Industrial Property Tenants.
-The following table lists the 25 largest tenants based on Annualized Base Rent of the Industrial Properties as of September 30, 1997 of which 12 lease space in more than one of the Industrial Properties.
+Largest Industrial Property Tenants.
+The following table lists tenants with Annualized Base Rent representing at least 0.5% of total Annualized Base Rent of the Industrial Properties as of September 30, 1997 of which 12 lease space in more than one of the Industrial Properties.